Clif Bar | Energy Bar Blueberry Crisp

 The Face Shop | Rice Water Bright Light Cleansing Oil

-But I apologies in advance if The Face Shop does test on animals, if someone got valid proof that they do.
+But I apologize in advance if The Face Shop does test on animals if someone got valid proof that they do.

 Whether it is or not, I don’t think I’ll be repurchasing this product.
 Much, solely because of the fragrance.
 While not too overpowering it’s not that mild either that I’d give it a pass.
 Because fragrance is listed at the end, I thought that whatever scent it had, it may go well with sensitive skin.
 But sadly, this wasn’t the case.

-I don’t use it everyday though, so I haven’t noticed any negatives on my skin.
+I don’t use it every day though, so I haven’t noticed any negatives on my skin.
 If it wasn’t for the fragrance, this is a really nice oil cleanser that’s free from mineral oil and works well with oilier skin types.
 From what I know, The Face Shop has one that’s called “Rich Cleansing Oil” that’s supposed to be for drier skin type.
 But somehow iHerb has not taken this in.
-Instead they have the Cleansing Milk from the same Rice Water-line.
+Instead, they have the Cleansing Milk of the same Rice Water-line.

 The texture is very runny, like water almost.
-Dissolves make up and sunscreen, and can be used with make up removing pads or massaging it in.
-After washing with this your skin feels amazingly soft and hydrated, even after a second wash with a gentle foaming cleanser.
+Dissolves makeup and sunscreen, and can be used to make up removing pads or massaging it in.
+After washing with this your skin feels amazingly soft and hydrated, even after another wash with a gentle foaming cleanser.
 It doesn’t seem to have any exfoliating actives, yet, the skin feels like it got a light treatment of lactic acid of some sort.
 In many ways, it does exactly what it says it does!
 And I was happily surprised.
 I just personally would love it if they toned down on the perfume in this or made a version for sensitive skin.

 Sadly, The Face Shop doesn’t seem to focus or know sensitive skin at all!
-As their products for sensitive skin contains ingredients like Citrus oils, Lavender oil/extract, Anise and Sage extracts that are known to cause irritation.
+As their products for sensitive skin contains ingredients like Citrus oils, Lavender oil/extract, Anise and Sage extract that are known to cause irritation.
 Very disappointing.
-I really want to try Korean and Asian brands, but I see this trend of wanting to use more natural products.
-But they usually end up making a huge cocktail of active and irritating ingredients.
+I really want to try Korean and Asian brands, but I see this trend of wanting to use more natural products and usually end up making a huge cocktail of active and irritating ingredients.
 And with my own experiments, my skin just do better with the “less is more” approach.